yetanalytics/pathetic/README.md

 ### get-paths

 ```
-Given JSON data and a JSONPath string, return a vector of
+Given `json` and a JSONPath string `paths`, return a vector of
 definite key paths.
 Each key path is a vector of strings (keys)
 or integers (array indices); non-deterministic path entries like
 recursive descent and wildcards are removed.
 If the string
 contains multiple JSONPaths, we return the key paths for all
 strings.

-The following optional arguments are supported:
+The following `opts-map` fields are supported:
     :return-missing?
 Return paths that cannot match any location
                       in the JSON data as nil.
 Default false.
 ```